yt-project/yt/doc/source/reference/demeshening.rst

 The index "order" values refer to the number of entries on a side that each index system is allowed.
-For instance, if we allow the particles to be subdivided into 8 "bins" in each dimension, this would correspond to an index order of 3 (as $2^3 = 8$); correspondingly, an index order of 5 would be 32 bins in each dimension, and an index order of 7 would be 128 bins in each dimension.
+For instance, if we allow the particles to be subdivided into 8 "bins" in each direction, this would correspond to an index order of 3 (as $2^3 = 8$); correspondingly, an index order of 5 would be 32 bins in each direction, and an index order of 7 would be 128 bins in each direction.
 Each particle is then assigned a set of i, j, k values for the bin value in each dimension, and these i, j, k values are combined into a single (64-bit) integer according to a space-filling curve.